JustinFitch1/starter/README.md

-this is where ill learn commands this is justin learning commands
+## This project is a learning project for learning the following

+* Git commands
+* Linux commands
+* DevOps